verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 One load balancer is for management traffic and the other for application traffic.

 Specific steps will differ for each load balancer provider.
-Instructions for Oracle Cloud Infrastructure example:
+Instructions for the Oracle Cloud Infrastructure example:
-1. Create a LoadBalancer and it should be in the same VCN as the kubernetes cluster nodes.
+1. Create a load balancer; and it should be in the same VCN as the Kubernetes cluster nodes.
-2. For the listener and backend set ports refer to [External Load Balancers document]({{< relref "/docs/setup/customizing/externalLBs.md" >}}).
+2. For the listener and backend set ports, refer to [External Load Balancers]({{< relref "/docs/setup/customizing/externalLBs.md" >}}).

 ### DNS